kriseax/Midterm-Project/README.md

 This project will teach you all about all of the positions in volleyball!

-Click the link that correspoonds with which position you would like to learn about first!
+Read the introduction, then click the link that correspoonds with which position you would like to learn about first.